 Best suited to homes where they can be kept busy, this active breed likes to be worked or involved in canine sports.

-This breed type completely devotes themselves to their owners, and consequently they are better suited to someone can be home all day with them.
+This breed type completely devotes themselves to their owners, and consequently they are better suited to someone who can be home all day with them.